 - If you are over age 55, annual installments over a period of up to 15 years.
 Each year’s installment will be a fraction of the amount of your account balance in that year (i.e. year one payment will be 1/15th of your balance; year two payment will be 1/14th of your balance, etc.)

-To receive benefits following termination of employment, complete the Application for retirement/termination benefits – Supplemental Arrangement form and Direct deposit enrolment form (Canadian banks only) and submit the forms to Sun Life Financial at the address indicated on the forms.
+To receive benefits following termination of employment, complete the Application for retirement/termination benefits – Supplemental Arrangement form and Direct deposit enrolment form (Canadian banks only) and submit the forms to the Pension Administration Office.

 If you do not have a bank account at a Canadian financial institution, you may elect to have your payments wired to your financial institution.
 Enrol or update your banking information by completing the Sun Life Request for benefit payment by wire form.
 Please note: Your receiving financial institution may charge a fee to accept wire transfers.